Azure/azure-sdk-for-python/tools/azure-sdk-tools/tests/integration/README.md

 ## Manually created scenarios

-The second category of `integration` tests are those whos scenario is created specifically for the test.
+The second category of `integration` tests are those whose scenario is created specifically for the test.
 Those will be present under `scenarios`.

 Each folder within the `scenarios` folder will be used by one or multiple integration tests.